 So let us uncover some of our favourite food trucks in Wānaka.

 If you’re in the centre of town, head to where Helwick St. meets Brownston St. and hang a left.
 Just a few hundred metres away is the old Brownston Street food truck lot.
 Here, you’ll find food truck new-kids-on-the-block like Trail Fuel and Burger Club.
 Trail Fuel has quick and wholesome food for an adventurous lifestyle, while Burger Club has recently become a contender for locals favourite burger.

 Across the street, you’ll spot the oasis that is the newly-built Brownston Food Truck Market.
-Many of the Wānaka food truck OGs have since migrated here including Burrito Craft (mexican food favourites), Firebird (fried chicken connoisseurs) and Little Black Coffee (a classic bagel and coffee stop).
+Many of the Wānaka food truck OGs have since migrated here including Burrito Craft (mexican food favourites), Firebird (fried chicken connoisseurs) and Curbside Coffee & Bagels (a classic bagel and coffee stop).
 They were joined by newcomers Coco Hut and Waffle Press, among others.

 This spot is absolutely gorgeous with fresh landscaping, picnic tables and the creek streaming through.